Skyvern-AI/skyvern/README.md

 Skyvern uses a swarm of agents to comprehend a website, and plan and execute its actions:
 1. **Interactable Element Agent**: This agent is responsible for parsing the HTML of a website and extracting the interactable elements.
 2. **Navigation Agent**: This agent is responsible for planning the navigation to complete a task.
 Examples include clicking buttons, inserting text, selecting options, etc.
 3. **Data Extraction Agent**: This agent is responsible for extracting data from a website.
-It's capable of reading the tables and text on the page, and extract the output in a user-defined structured format
+It's capable of reading the tables and text on the page, and extracting the output in a user-defined structured format
 4. **Password Agent**: This agent is responsible for filling out password forms on a website.
 It's capable of reading the username and password from a password manager, and filling out the form while preserving the privacy of the user-defined secrets.
 5. **2FA Agent**: This agent is responsible for filling out 2FA forms on a website.
 It's capable of  intercepting website requests for 2FAs, and either requesting user-defined APIs for 2FA codes or waiting for users to feed 2FA codes into it, and then completing the login process.
 6. **Dynamic Auto-complete Agent**: This agent is responsible for filling out dynamic auto-complete forms on a website.
-It's capable of reading the options presented to it, and selecting the appropriate option based on the user's input, adjusting its inputs based on the feedback from inside the form.
+It's capable of reading the options presented to it, selecting the appropriate option based on the user's input, and adjusting its inputs based on the feedback from inside the form.
 Popular examples include: Address forms, university dropdowns, and more.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/images/skyvern-system-diagram-dark.png" />